usc-isi-i2/kgtk/docs/transform/ifexists.md

 This implementation of `ifexists` is written in Python.
-By default, it builds an in-memory dictionary of the key values it finds in the `--filter-on` file before processing the `--input-file` .
+By default, it builds an in-memory dictionary of the key values it finds in the `--filter-on` file before processing the `--input-file` in a single pass.
 Performance will be poor, and execution may fail, if the `--filter-on` file is too large for the key dictionary to fit into main memory.

 If the input file is small, the `--cache-input`